bahaidev/textbrowser/README.md

 One meta-property shared among `files.json` and metadata files is `localeKey` which is a non-standard means of pointing to a key for substitution.
-It may be replaced in the future by the slightly more cumbersome though standards-track JSON references.
+It may be replaced in the future by the slightly more cumbersome though standards-track [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03)s.

 ### Work-Specific JSON